HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 4. Explain the use of seeds in generating pseudorandom numbers.

-## Installing Cmder and Ananconda (which includes NumPy, Jupyter), and HowTo run Jupyter
+## Installing Cmder, VS Code and Ananconda (which includes NumPy, Jupyter)

-To answer the four distinct tasks, it was required of me to install some software packages:
+To answer the four distinct tasks, I installed and used below software packages:

-* To install NumPy [2] on your local machine, I would advise you to download the anaconda package distribution [8], which installs python [9] and other important python libraries including NumPy, Pandas and Matplotlib (useful for machine learning).
+* To install NumPy [2] on your local machine, I would advise you to download the anaconda package distribution [8] instead, which installs python [9] and other important python libraries including NumPy, Pandas and Matplotlib (useful for machine learning).

 Anaconda supports Windows, Mac and Linux.